-Closely tied into critical thinking is Piaget's Period of Formal Operations, in which we use our past experiences to create logic, mathematical concepts, and rules of inference for advanced conceptualizations, to include reasoning about abstract content that is difficult, and in some cases nearly impossible, to represent concretely.
+Closely tied into critical thinking is Piaget's Period of Formal Operations, in which we use our experiences to create logic, mathematical concepts, and rules of inference for advanced conceptualizations; to include reasoning about abstract content that is difficult, and in some cases nearly impossible, to represent concretely.

 However, as Good (1990) noted, only certain individuals, perhaps a minority, develop well-functioning formal operations.
-The first studies on this were performed by Neimark (1975); Jackson (1965); Towler and Wheatley (1971).
+The first studies on this were performed by Neimark (1975), Jackson (1965), and Towler and Wheatley (1971).

-In addition, an impressive body of evidence suggests that perhaps half of entering college students (or upperclassmen, for that matter) or not yet functioning at this stage (Piagetian Formal Operational Reasoning).
-While in college, the freshman-to-senior increase in formal reasoning is about .27 of a standard deviation (an improvement of 10.6 percentile points).
+In addition, an impressive body of evidence suggests that perhaps half of college students entering are not yet functioning at this stage (Piagetian Formal Operational Reasoning).
+While in college, the freshman-to-senior increase in formal reasoning is about 0.27 of a standard deviation (an improvement of 10.6 percentile points).
 Interestingly, 85 percent of the total gain occurs during the freshman and sophomore years, thus the gain in the junior and senior years are basically non-significant.

 A number of researchers have proposed that our human cognitive architecture may contain up to five different memory systems: procedural, perceptual representational, primary (working memory), semantic (generic-knowledge), and episodic (autobiographical).

-In addition, it is thought that memories are either "inceptive"—representations of the world stored in the way they were encoded at their inception (the time at which they were first experienced) or "derived"—higher level representation that was derived from inceptive memory stores but was computationally transformed to supply information in a form that minimizes the need for further processing by the decision rules that use it.
+In addition, it is thought that memories are either inceptive—representations of the world stored in the way they were encoded at their inception (the time at which they were first experienced) or derived—higher level representations that are derived from inceptive memory stores, but was computationally transformed to supply information in a form that minimizes the need for further processing by the decision rules that use it.

 Part of the problem about this level of thinking is when exactly are children ready (called readiness)?
 Piaget theorized that it was about at the age of twelve, others have theorized it is much earlier.
 One thing appears to be certain—readiness needs to be forced.
 I know "force" appears to be a heavy-handed term, yet it is perhaps the best one.
 Why?
 Well, one thing is for certain—very few individuals reach the formative stage, thus sitting around and waiting for them reach it on their own is doing absolutely no good at all.

-The studies (Pascarella & Terenzini, 2005) show that students at higher levels of post secondary education had significant higher reflective judgment scores than did students at lower levels.
-Which probably does not surprise anyone.
+The research (Pascarella, Terenzini, 2005) shows that students at higher levels of post secondary education had significant higher reflective judgment scores than did students at lower levels.
+This probably does not surprise anyone.
 However, the best estimate (this is a fairly difficult one to measure) is that freshman gain about one standard deviation in reflective judgment and advance about half a stage on the reflective judgment schema.
 Thus, while being quite small, it represents a major shift in that reasoning moves from personal beliefs to the use of evidence in the making of judgments.